dshuffma-ibm/rapid-couchdb-backup/README.md

 It will then repeat `phase1` and `phase2` until all docs are backed up.
 Once its done with that it needs to find if any docs were added/edited since the backup started.
 `phase3` will walk the `_changes` feed starting the feed from the start of the backup.
+Any new docs or changed docs will be written to the backup.

 ## Limitations
 - Docs that were deleted _during_ the backup will appear in the beginning of the backup.
 However they will be followed by their delete stub at the end of the backup data.